Fedde de Jong: Cambuur

 On 20 June 2023, De Jong signed a three-year contract with newly relegated Eerste Divisie club Cambuur.
 He made his competitive debut for the club on 11 August, the first matchday of the season, starting in a 2–2 home draw against Emmen.
 On 6 October, he scored his first goal for Cambuur in a 5–2 away league loss to Dordrecht.
 De Jong was a key member of the Cambuur team in 2023–24, scoring six goals in 41 appearances.
 Despite his contributions, the team finished in a disappointing 13th place in the league, although they did reach the semi-finals of the KNVB Cup.

+De Graafschap

+On 2 September 2025, de Jong signed a contract with De Graafschap for one season, with an optional second season.

 International career

 De Jong played for Netherlands youth teams, from under-15s level to the under-20s.

 He made his debut for the Netherlands U21s on 8 September 2023, coming on as a substitute for Isaac Babadi in a 3–0 win of Moldova U21s.